MirandaV33/MyPortfolio-proyects/README.md

 I’m a biomedical engineering student with additional training in cosmetology, clinical research regulation, and technical writing.
 I specialize in translating complex scientific topics into engaging and accurate content.

 I’m currently offering services such as:
-- Educational content creation
-- Clinical research documentation
+- Python-based biomedical data analysis (signals or molecular)
-- Technical writing and code documentation
+- Technical summaries and visual learning materials
-- GitHub portfolio organization
-- Python-based signal processing and task automation
+- Regulatory-oriented research & documentation
 ---

 ## Contact & Freelance Work